 Once we design our operating model, we need someone to administer it - to be responsible for crafting each touchpoint and supporting teams on every deliverable.
 Administering the operating model is the foundation of the Chief of Staff role.
 Chief of Staff has evolved to mean a lot of different things across the technology industry - gatekeeper, project manager, air traffic controller, connective tissue, advisor, assistant, shadow CEO - a great Chief of Staff can fulfill these functions but they serve the company best when the role is centered on the company’s operating model.

 The first thing a Chief of Staff does is program the operating model so it’s predictable and manageable.
 They create an annual calendar for the year ahead, outlining the touchpoints in the operating model, for leadership and teams to plan, execute, and regularly review our strategy at a cadence that allows the strategy to materialize (as outlined in my last post).
 It generally includes:

-Annual Planning: Time for leadership to create annual strategy and annual financial plan.
+Annual Planning: Time for leadership and teams to create an annual strategy and financial plan.

 Quarterly Planning & Reviews: Time for leadership and teams to evaluate strategy for the previous quarter and plan for the future quarter.